MCreator/MCreator/plugins/mcreator-localization/help/default/dimension/generate_aquifers.md

-If this parameter is enabled, aquifers will generate in this dimension.
+If this parameter is enabled, aquifers (large water/lava lakes) will generate in this dimension.